agedtechh/ALLSAFE/content/posts/second-thread.md

 ## GIT This?

 What I will try is the following:

 `git add .`
 `git push origin main`
 `git commit -m "Second thread"`

 OOOH, okay. ran the commands in the order above. nothing changed.
 When running `git push` I would get a message stating everything is up to date.
 My site didn't change.
 Neither did my repo.
 But, I switched the last two commands and ran them in this order:

 `git add .`
 `git commit -m "MESSAGE"`
 `git push origin main`

 Lets see how this WORKS!

+IT WORKED!
+Just had to wait a bit for the repo to update and refresh the link!!